Coffee to Water Ratio Calculator: How Much Coffee Grounds Per Cup?

 Our coffee to water ratio calculator asks you to select your brewing style first.
 And you might have noticed that you get a different amount of beans based on your answer, even if all other variables are the same.

-And that’s because… Well, I’ll let one of the coffee industry’s most recognizable faces explain this one:
+And that’s because… Well, I’ll let one of the coffee industry’s most recognisable faces explain this one:

 However, there’s a wide variety of coffee brewing methods.
 And some of them use completely different coffee to water ratios.